SurrogateSHAP: Training-Free Contributor Attribution for Text-to-Image (T2I) Models: Appendix.

 The proof is provided in \Cref{proof:proxy_bound}. \end{proposition}

-\begin{remark}[Metric Applicability] Proposition~\ref{prop:proxy-error-bound} applies to a broad class of standard image evaluation utilities.
-For expectation-based metrics like LPIPS \citep{zhang2018unreasonable} or CLIP-score \citep{radford2021learning}, if the underlying scorer $s(\cdot)$ is $L_s$-Lipschitz and \(\mathcal{V}\) is a linear functional of the distribution, then the expected score is $L_s$-Lipschitz w.r.t. $W_1$.
-For distributional metrics like FID \citep{heusel2017gans}, which compares Gaussian moment-matches in feature space, the functional is locally $W_2$-Lipschitz.
-While FID is not globally Lipschitz, a small $W_2$ drift (under bounded second moments) implies small perturbations of the feature mean and covariance, ensuring stability in our evaluation regime.
+\begin{remark}[Interpretation and Metric Applicability] Proposition~\ref{prop:proxy-error-bound} shows that the proxy error is controlled by two factors: the stability of the model trained on a coalition in a utility-aligned feature space and the Lipschitz continuity of the evaluation functional.
+The stability assumption means that training on a coalition should only mildly perturb the model's class-conditional output distributions in the representation space relevant to the evaluation metric.
+Under this condition, \(\hat v_\theta(S)\) serves as a computationally efficient surrogate for \(v(S)\), with approximation error bounded by \eqref{eq:proxy-bound-feature}.

-\end{remark} As a consequence, when the representation is stable, $\hat v_\theta(S)$ serves as a computationally efficient surrogate for $v(S)$ up to the error bound in \eqref{eq:proxy-bound-feature}.
+The Lipschitz requirement covers many standard image evaluation utilities.
+For expectation-based metrics such as LPIPS-based perceptual scores \citep{zhang2018unreasonable} or CLIP-score \citep{radford2021learning}, if the underlying scorer \(s(\cdot)\) is \(L_s\)-Lipschitz and \(\mathcal{V}\) is linear in the induced distribution, then the expected score is \(L_s\)-Lipschitz with respect to \(W_1\).
+For distributional metrics such as FID \citep{heusel2017gans}, which compares Gaussian moment matches in feature space, the corresponding functional is locally \(W_2\)-Lipschitz.
+Although FID is not globally Lipschitz, a small \(W_2\) drift under bounded second moments implies small perturbations of the feature mean and covariance, yielding stability in our evaluation regime. \end{remark}